-Einsteinium had a low hashrate hence a very probable target.
-Geocold51, who terms himself as specializing in demonstrating 51 percent attacks against cryptocurrencies decided to focus on Einsteinium and although most of the attacks are performed anonymously, he said on October 7 that he would livestream the attack on Twitch on October 14.
+Einsteinium had a low hash rate, hence it was a very tempting target.
+Geocold51, who terms himself as specializing in demonstrating 51 percent attacks against cryptocurrencies decided to focus on Einsteinium and although most of the attacks are performed anonymously, he said on October 7 that he would live to stream the attack on Twitch on October 14.

-He said he was not hoping to attack any exchange but he would fork the blockchain and transactions would be exclusively to his own wallets.
+He said he was not hoping to attack any exchange but he would fork the blockchain and transactions would be exclusive to his own wallets.

 However, he also appears to have abandoned the plan to focus on Bitcoin Private but failed by saying that he "got ~70% of BTCP's network" and was "about to fork it" but did (couldn't).
 He said that he "elected not to" in order to "save it for a future stream" although he had a longer blockchain and was ready to go.